Troubleshooting: Microsoft SharePoint (On-Premises)

 <audienceUris mode="Never"/>

 Both Windows Authentication and Okta are chosen as Identity Trust provider.
-Uncheck Windows Authentication if you want only Okta to act as a trust provider.
+Clear Windows Authentication if you only want Okta to act as a trust provider.

 Refer to http://technet.microsoft.com/en-us/library/cc288091(v=office.12).aspx.
 Resetting your IIS server (iisreset) should usually help.